jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

 ## Notes:
 - Your .env should have all the keys the .env.example does.
 Run `npm run check-env` to check.
 - You will also need to add these keys to your github secrets to make the github action work properly.
+- Schemas are unique by name to allow you to have multiple schemas in an application in case you want to enable micro services.
+Note that you the authentication system needs to be the same across the multiple schemas.
+I.e. the same user authorization data you send the NLAPI should work across all schemas.
+(More features are coming with schema versioning.
+For the latest checkout our docs at [nlapi.io](nlapi.io) and/or join our [discord community](https://discord.gg/bcjmGnbj8d))